Announcements

 And lead us not into temptation,

 but deliver us from evil.
+For thine is the

 The Breaking of the Bread

+The presider breaks the consecrated bread.
 A period of silence is kept.

-Please come forward as directed, one side of the church at a time.
 You may receive bread only, wine only, or both bread and wine.
 If you receive wine, please help the chalice bearer guide the cup to your lips.

+Persons who do not wish to receive communion are invited to come forward for a blessing.
 If you need a gluten free wafer, please ask the priest serving; if you need communion brought to you in your pew, please ask a greeter.

 Let us pray.